Smarkets Promo Code Sep 2023: Get 0% commission for 60 days

 - TV and entertainment – a great mix up from your typical sports betting markets

-- Welcome boost – of course, £10 free to get started
+- Welcome boost – of course, no commission paid for 60 days

 The Promotion Code for Smarkets is not working.
 What should I do?